layumi/Person_reID_baseline_pytorch/README.md

 We also arrived **Rank@1=86.85%, mAP=67.29%**.
 The code will come soon.

 Here we provide hyperparameters and architectures, that were used to generate the result.
 Some of them are far from optimal.
 Do not hesitate to change them and see the effect.
+The higher result is welcomed.

 ## Prerequisites